PreshandPow/pygame-calculator/README.md

 # pygame-calculator
-This is my first python project which is a simple graphical calculator with a friendly UI.
-I will rewrite the entire code in C++ later on when i become more familiar with it.
+This is my first Python project, which is a simple graphical calculator with a friendly UI.
+I will rewrite the entire code in C++ later on when I become more familiar with it.